 If you are interested in incorporating this adorable picture book into a mini-unit, we have what you need.

 Product Description: Our PowerPoint / PDF presentation will walk your students through the procedural writing process that Tami used herself to write her own published book, More and More Microwave S’mores.
 As your students go through the PowerPoint / PDF instructions, they will see the exact steps she used to write the procedural book.
 More and More Microwave S’mores is an instructional guide your students can follow as they create their own published work.

 Also included with this PowerPoint / PDF is a printable graphic organizer, along with writing papers for your students to use to create their rough draft, and then more writing papers to create their own published book.

 We also have a newly released S’mores Bulletin Board that you could even pop those published procedural writing books on!
 Plus, it comes with some adorable graham cracker marshmallow writing papers, along with a Google slide to share with your students.
 Check that out here.

-Procedural writing is an informative genre that students are familiar with already and therefore, can make for a fun and non-intimidating writing assignment.
-By incorporating prior knowledge of procedural writing, analyzing a how-to-make s’mores picture book, and mentor text of Old Yeller, students were able to summarize examples and then adequately write their own procedural writing published work.
+It is an informative genre that students are familiar with already and therefore, can make for a fun and non-intimidating writing assignment.
+By incorporating prior knowledge, analyzing a how-to-make s’mores picture book, and mentor text of Old Yeller, students were able to summarize examples and then adequately write their own published work.
 This may just be the perfect mini-unit to close out fall, especially with those ooey-gooey s’mores treats!